 Jeff Cohen focuses his practice on the development and financing of domestic and international energy and infrastructure projects.
 He also has a wide range of experience in cross-border mergers and acquisitions, public-private partnerships (P3), private equity, venture capital, joint ventures, and strategic alliances.
-His practice focuses on the energy, infrastructure, mining, oil and gas, telecommunications, and manufacturing industries.
+His practice focuses on the energy, infrastructure, mining, oil and gas (including liquified natural gas terminals), telecommunications, and manufacturing industries.

-Mr. Cohen’s experience in international project development and finance includes the representation of developers, equity sponsors, financial institutions, borrowers, and sovereign governments in waste-to-energy, hydroelectric, wind, solar, biomass, geothermal, and fossil fuel projects in Australia, Brazil, Cambodia, Canada, the Caribbean, China, Colombia, Democratic Republic of the Congo, the Dominican Republic, Germany, Ghana, Guam, Guyana, India, Kazakhstan, Liberia, New Zealand, Mexico, Nigeria, Northern Mariana Islands, Palau, Panama, Pakistan, the Philippines, Seychelles, Sierra Leone, South Africa, Spain, Tanzania, the United States, and Vietnam.
+Jeff's experience in international project development and finance includes the representation of developers, equity sponsors, financial institutions, borrowers, and sovereign governments in waste-to-energy, liquified natural gas, hydroelectric, wind, solar, biomass, geothermal, and fossil fuel projects in Australia, Brazil, Cambodia, Canada, the Caribbean, China, Colombia, Democratic Republic of the Congo, the Dominican Republic, Germany, Ghana, Guam, Guyana, India, Kazakhstan, Liberia, New Zealand, Mexico, Nigeria, Northern Mariana Islands, Palau, Panama, Pakistan, the Philippines, Seychelles, Sierra Leone, South Africa, Spain, Tanzania, the United States, and Vietnam.

-Related to the foregoing, Mr. Cohen has significant experience in privatizations, public-private partnerships (P3) and restructuring of state-owned assets (primarily electricity, oil, gas, mining, and telecommunications), representing the Governments of Guyana, India, Nigeria, Kazakhstan, and Seychelles in such initiatives.
-In connection with these sovereign representations, Mr. Cohen has been involved in several international arbitrations on behalf of non-U.S. state-owned-enterprises in disputes with U.S. domestic parties.
+Related to the foregoing, Jeff has significant experience in privatizations, public-private partnerships (P3), and restructuring of state-owned assets (primarily electricity, oil, gas, mining, and telecommunications), representing the Governments of Guyana, India, Nigeria, Kazakhstan, and Seychelles in such initiatives.
+In connection with these sovereign representations, Jeff has been involved in several international arbitrations on behalf of non-U.S. state-owned-enterprises in disputes with U.S. domestic parties.
 Several of these arbitrations were the first arbitral proceedings undertaken by Vietnamese state-owned-enterprises against foreign investors.

-Prior to joining K&L Gates, Mr. Cohen was a partner in the Washington, D.C. office of another international law firm.
+Prior to joining the firm, Jeff was a partner in the Washington, D.C. office of another international law firm.